Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Related Work

-Empowering machine learning with causal reasoning has gained a growing interest in recent years~\citep{scholkopfCausalityMachineLearning2019,scholkopfStatisticalCausalLearning2022}.
+\textbf{Causal Learning.} Empowering machine learning with causal reasoning has gained a growing interest in recent years~\citep{scholkopfCausalityMachineLearning2019,scholkopfStatisticalCausalLearning2022}.
 One line of work seeks to discover high-level causal variables from low-level observations, \eg, disentangled~\citep{chenInfoGANInterpretableRepresentation2016,higginsBetaVAELearningBasic2017,locatelloChallengingCommonAssumptions2019} or structured latent representations~\citep{locatelloObjectCentricLearningSlot2020a,scholkopfCausalRepresentationLearning2021}.
 Unfortunately, existing methods remain largely limited to simple and static datasets~\citep{liuCausalTripletOpen2023}.
 Another thread of work attempts to draw causal insights into dynamic decision-making~\citep{huangAdaRLWhatWhere2022}.
 In particular, recent works have proposed a couple of methods to incorporate causal invariance and structure into the design and training of forecasting models in the multi-agent context~\citep{chenHumanTrajectoryPrediction2021,makansiYouMostlyWalk2021,liuRobustAdaptiveMotion2022,huCausalbasedTimeSeries2022,castriCausalDiscoveryDynamic2022,bagiGenerativeCausalRepresentation2023}.
 However, these efforts have mainly focused on using causal implications to enhance robustness rather than explicitly examining causal relations between interactive agents.
 Closely related to ours, another recent study introduces a motion forecasting benchmark with annotations of causal relationships~\citep{roelofsCausalAgentsRobustnessBenchmark2022a}.
-Our work takes a critical look at its labeling as well as evaluation protocols and designs practical methods to enhance causal awareness.
+Our work addresses this benchmark's limitations and introduces a sim-to-real approach to enhance the causal awareness of the learned representations.